Friday, December 05, 2008

 So, tonight I was flipping back and forth between Ephesians and Philippians (for no apparent reason, other than God’s sweetness) at which point the second ton of bricks knocked me into another pillow of peace and awe.

-In Philippians, Paul is talking about how the things in which he used to put his confidence, his birthright, his keeping of the law, etc, etc were meaningless and how he traded them all (die to them all) for the knowledge of the love of Christ.
+In Philippians, Paul is talking about how the things in which he used to put his confidence, his birthright, his keeping of the law, etc, etc were meaningless and how he traded them all (died to them all) for the knowledge of the love of Christ.
 How grace and real love from God were the real thing and the rest were only meaningless attempts to “prove” that God could and would love him.

 As I was reading this, I kept thinking, “Oh my gosh, this is me.
 This is exactly what God’s been showing me about the man thing.
 I, like Paul, see the futility and ridiculousness of needing and wanting and trusting in the meaningless, impotent confidence gained from the masses.
 And, indeed, what I longed to know, that a man could love me, would only be known when a man (one man) did indeed love me.
 And, like Paul, I now consider it all rubbish.”